 Designated Sites and Cross-country Zones

 “Within the trail corridors, there are almost 140 designated sites.
 Learn more about these sites on our Wilderness Trip Planner page.
-Camping in the trail corridors is allowed only at these camps, which are designed to provide a safe and low-impact camping experience.
-Most camps are located off the main trail, to provide privacy and a sense of solitude for passing hikers.
+Camping in the trail corridors is allowed only at these camps, designed to provide a safe and low-impact camping experience.
+Most camps are off the main trail to provide privacy and a sense of solitude for passing hikers.
 Each camp has a flat tent pad area, pit or composting toilet, and access to water.
 Designated camps at lower elevations also have an established fire ring.

 The Okanogan-Wenatchee National Forest offers these guidelines for disbursement camping: